Metacognition in Secondary Schools: Exam-Ready StrategiesSecondary learners compare strategy choices before revising a task with teacher guidance.

 • "Compare" requires identifying similarities *and* differences

-Learners who analyse questions metacognitively outperform those who start writing immediately.
+Learners do better when they analyse questions metacognitively before they write.
+They tend to outperform learners who start writing straight away.

 Emotional Regulation as Metacognition